 CO1 Determine the hardness of water and apply difference processes to soften hard water.
 CO2 Utilize the knowledge of electro-chemistry and corrosion science for prevention of corrosion.
 CO3 Apply molecular spectroscopy to analyze organic compounds using spectrophotometer.
-CO4 Classify various fuels based on combustion parameters and understand the working principles of various batteries and solar photovoltaic cells.
+CO4 Understand different technologies for storing energy and the working principles of electrochemical devices & their industrial applications.
 CO5 Explore synthesis & characterization of nanoparticles through green synthetic route.

 PO1 Engineering Knowledge : Apply knowledge of mathematics, natural science, computing, engineering fundamentals and an engineering specialization to develop to the solution of complex engineering problems (WK1 to WK4).
-PO2 Problem Analysis: Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development (WK1 to WK4).
+PO2 Problem Analysis : Identify, formulate, review research literature and analyze complex engineering problems reaching substantiated conclusions with consideration for sustainable development (WK1 to WK4).
 PO3 Design/Development of Solutions : Design creative solutions for complex engineering problems and design/develop systems/components/processes to meet identified needs with consideration for the public health and safety, whole-life cost, net zero carbon, culture, society and environment as required (WK5).
 PO4 Conduct Investigations of Complex Problems : Conduct investigations of complex engineering problems using research-based knowledge including design of experiments, modelling, analysis & interpretation of data to provide valid conclusions (WK8).
 PO5 Engineering Tool Usage : Create, select and apply appropriate techniques, resources and modern engineering & IT tools, including prediction and modelling recognizing their limitations to solve complex engineering problems (WK2 and WK6).
 PO6 The Engineer and The World : Analyze and evaluate societal and environmental aspects while solving complex engineering problems for its impact on sustainability with reference to economy, health, safety, legal framework, culture and environment (WK1, WK5, and WK7).
 PO7 Ethics : Apply ethical principles and commit to professional ethics, human values, diversity and inclusion; adhere to national & international laws.
-(WK9) PO8 Individual & Collaborative Team Work: Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.
+(WK9) PO8 Individual & Collaborative Team Work : Function effectively as an individual, and as a member or leader in diverse/multi-disciplinary teams.
+PO11 Life-Long Learning : Recognize the need for, and have the preparation and ability for: (i) independent and life-long learning, (ii) adaptability to new and emerging technologies, and (iii) critical thinking in the broadest context of technological change.
+(WK8)